-- (1) Conforming capital expenditure is capital expenditure that conforms with the following criteria: - (a) the capital expenditure must be such as would be incurred by a prudent service provider acting efficiently, in accordance with accepted good industry practice, to achieve the lowest sustainable cost of providing services; - (b) the capital expenditure must be justifiable on a ground stated in subrule (2). - (2) Capital expenditure is justifiable if: - (a) the overall economic value of the expenditure is positive; or
+- (1) Conforming capital expenditure is capital expenditure that conforms with the following criteria: - (a) the capital expenditure must be such as would be incurred by a prudent service provider acting efficiently, in accordance with accepted good industry practice, to achieve the lowest sustainable cost of providing services; and - (b) the capital expenditure must be justifiable on a ground stated in subrule (2); and - (c) the capital expenditure must be for expenditure that is properly allocated in accordance with the requirements of subrule (6). - (2) Capital expenditure is justifiable if: - (a) the overall economic value of the expenditure is positive; or - (b) the present value of the expected incremental revenue to be generated as a result of the expenditure exceeds the present value of the capital expenditure; or - (c) the capital expenditure is necessary: - (i) to maintain and improve the safety of services; or - (ii) to maintain the integrity of services; or - (iii) to comply with a regulatory obligation or requirement; or - (iv) to maintain the service provider's capacity to meet levels of demand for services existing at the time the capital expenditure is incurred (as distinct from projected demand that is dependent on an expansion of pipeline capacity); or

-- (b) the present value of the expected incremental revenue to be generated as a result of the expenditure exceeds the present value of the capital expenditure; or - (c) the capital expenditure is necessary: - (i) to maintain and improve the safety of services; or - (ii) to maintain the integrity of services; or - (iii) to comply with a regulatory obligation or requirement; or - (iv) to maintain the service provider's capacity to meet levels of demand for services existing at the time the capital expenditure is incurred (as distinct from projected demand that is dependent on an expansion of pipeline capacity); or - (d) the capital expenditure is an aggregate amount divisible into 2 parts, one referable to incremental services and the other referable to a purpose referred to in paragraph (c), and the former is justifiable under paragraph (b) and the latter under paragraph (c). - (3) In deciding whether the overall economic value of capital expenditure is positive, consideration is to be given only to economic value directly accruing to the service provider, gas producers, users and end users. - (4) In determining the present value of expected incremental revenue: - (a) a tariff will be assumed for incremental services based on (or extrapolated from) prevailing reference tariffs or an estimate of the reference tariffs that would have been set for comparable services if those services had been reference services; and - (b) incremental revenue will be taken to be the gross revenue to be derived from the incremental services less incremental operating expenditure for the incremental services; and - (c) a discount rate is to be used equal to the rate of return implicit in the reference tariff. - (5) If capital expenditure made during an access arrangement period conforms, in part, with the criteria laid down in this rule, the capital expenditure is, to that extent, to be regarded as conforming capital expenditure. - (6) The AER's discretion under this rule is limited.
+- (d) the capital expenditure is an aggregate amount divisible into 2 parts, one referable to incremental services and the other referable to a purpose referred to in paragraph (c), and the former is justifiable under paragraph (b) and the latter under paragraph (c). - (3) In deciding whether the overall economic value of capital expenditure is positive, consideration is to be given only to economic value directly accruing to the service provider, gas producers, users and end users. - (4) In determining the present value of expected incremental revenue: - (a) a tariff will be assumed for incremental services based on (or extrapolated from) prevailing reference tariffs or an estimate of the reference tariffs that would have been set for comparable services if those services had been reference services; and - (b) incremental revenue will be taken to be the gross revenue to be derived from the incremental services less incremental operating expenditure for the incremental services; and - (c) a discount rate is to be used equal to the rate of return implicit in the reference tariff. - (5) If capital expenditure made during an access arrangement period conforms, in part, with the criteria laid down in this rule, the capital expenditure is, to that extent, to be regarded as conforming capital expenditure. - (6) Conforming capital expenditure that is included in an access arrangement revision proposal must be for expenditure that is allocated between: - (a) reference services; - (b) other services provided by means of the covered pipeline; and - (c) other services provided by means of uncovered parts (if any) of the pipeline, in accordance with rule 93.

-AER's power to make advance determination with regard to future capital expenditure
+80 AER's power to make advance determination with regard to future capital expenditure